Bringing family to Sweden

 Preschool class - age 6

 Preschool class allows young children to meet future classmates and prepare for primary school without the stress of heavy studies or homework.
-Mainly for six-year-olds, it provides a fun learning environment by combining the methods of preschool and primary school.
+It provides a fun learning environment by combining the methods of preschool and primary school.

-In Sweden, preschool class is non-compulsory.
+Preschool class is compulsory since 2018.
 It gives children a transition year during which social activities and lighter learning go hand in hand.
 This might include anything from learning the alphabet and basic counting to more creative games, drawing and colouring.
 Because preschool classes are closely linked with primary schools and leisure-time centres, children also have the chance to socialize with new classmates and future teachers.

 Municipalities are required to offer places in preschool classes to children from the autumn of the year they turn six and until they begin primary school.
 A preschool class covers at least 525 hours a year and is provided free of charge, including meals.